thejsway/thejsway/manuscript/chapter05.md

 ### Parameter passing

-A **parameter** is an information that the function needs in order to work.
+A **parameter** is information that the function needs in order to work.
 The function parameters are defined in parentheses immediately following the name of the function.
 You can then use the parameter value in the body of the function.

 You supply the parameter value when calling the function.
 This value is called an **argument**.